SantiBarber/Micropeptidome/README.md

 ## What is Micropeptidome?

-**Micropeptidome** is a framework for identifying microproteins (<150 aa) from both proteomic and transcriptomic experiments.
+**Micropeptidome** is a framework for identification of microproteins from transcriptomic data.
 It inludes several tools:

-- **getefear**: transform your list (.csv) of microproteins in a .gtf doc which can be used to classify later with ShortStop.
 - **ShortStop**: Classifies smORFs as SAMs or PRISMs using a pre-trained ML model ([click for detailed documentation](https://github.com/brendan-miller-salk/ShortStop/blob/master/README.md)).

 ---